Is one of your goals to stop buying clothes that you never wear? If so, I’ve got some tips that will help!

 - Are you comparing yourself to someone on the internet?

-If your urge to buy new clothes is inspired by anything other than an intentional choice to add to your wardrobe, then odds are you’re going to make bad decisions.
-You’re not in the right headspace so you’ll be easily influenced by sales, shop displays, and “helpful” sales associates.
+When your motivation to buy new clothes is inspired by anything other than an intentional choice to update your wardrobe, you’re more likely to buy clothes you don’t wear.
+You’re not in the right headspace, so you’re more likely to be influenced by sales, shop displays, and “helpful” sales associates.

 Related Post: How to Stop Online Shopping (Tips From a Former Shopaholic)

-Pressing “pause” means putting some space (time) between the impulse to shop and the actual purchase.
-There are two major reasons for doing this.
+You press “pause” by putting some space between the impulse to shop and the actual purchase.
+There are two key reasons for doing this.

 First, it will help you avoid making impulsive, emotional decisions.
-If you’re shopping out of anger, frustration, or insecurity… well, these feelings fade with time.
-Sometimes we just need to blow off steam or invest in self-care, and once we do the desire to shop disappears.
+If you’re shopping out of anger, frustration, or insecurity… well, these feelings tend fade with time.
+Sometimes we just need to blow off steam or invest in a little self-care.
+Once we do, the desire to shop completely disappears.

 Take your time making a list, reflecting on your wardrobe audit, and doing your research.
-I can almost guarantee this one simple habit will help you make better clothing purchases moving forward.
+It takes some patience, but I can almost guarantee this one habit will change the type of purchases you make and lead to a more thoughtful, intentional wardrobe.

 Do you find it hard to stop buying clothes?
 If so, what do you struggle with the most?
 Alternatively, do you have a shopping tip you’d like to share?
 Let us know in the comments! x